A Tour of our Renewable Energy Systems

 Even our Fully Electric Car is Charged with Solar Electricity.

 We use a Chevrolet Bolt EV - a fully electric vehicle to deliver our coffee.
 This amazing vehicle has a range of approximately 400 km.
 Charging takes about 5 seconds to insert the power plug.
 Charging is done automatically when power rates are lowest (the vehicle knows all of this).
 When you are ready to leave, the car is already warm (or cooled), seats and steering wheel heated and windows defrosted before you get in.
-First scheduled service is at 240,000 km or 10 years!
+First scheduled service is at 240,000 km or 10 years, with each subsequent service at a further 240,000 km or 10 years!
 Best of all, even if you have to pay for your electricity, you will spend around $500 per 20,000 km of driving.

 The Fully Electric Chevrolet Bolt